-Rhodes, the largest Greek island of the Dodecanese archipelago, has lovely beaches, as well as a wealth of ancient ruins and beautiful historical buildings to explore.
+Rhodes, the largest Greek island of the Dodecanese archipelago, has lovely beaches that face the pine woods on the mountainsides, as well as a wealth of ancient ruins and beautiful historical buildings to explore.

 The idyllic island still has many iconic buildings from the time of its occupation by the Knights of St. John during the Crusades.

 The main city on the island of Rhodes has an Old Town, featuring the famous medieval “Street of the Knights,” as well as the castle-like Palace of the Grand Masters.
 Captured by the Ottomans and then held by the Italians, the palace is now a history museum.